Cooling Tower Efficiency: Formula, Psychrometric Principles, and Real-World Optimization

 This guide is your complete playbook for:

-- Using psychrometrics to predict performance
+- Psychrometrics to predict performance

 - Diagnosing hidden losses with field data